soz-live/soz-live.github.io/docs/glossary.md

 ## LIVE

+LIVE = Lisp Interactive Visual Environment.
 A node based visual User Interface, written using SOZ, where objects are represented by nodes and links between nodes to display the flow of data.
-With LIVE standing for Lisp Interactive Visual Environment.

 ## LSP